dballard10/Cinenexus/README.md

-# Show N' Connect
+# Cineverse

-Show N' Connect is a dynamic web application that allows users to keep track of the shows they've watched, leave reviews, see what their friends are watching, and contribute to global reviews.
-Built with modern web technologies, Show N' Connect offers a seamless and interactive experience for TV and movie enthusiasts.
+Cineverse is a dynamic web application that allows users to keep track of the shows they've watched, leave reviews, see what their friends are watching, and contribute to global reviews.
+Built with modern web technologies, Cineverse offers a seamless and interactive experience for TV and movie enthusiasts.

 ## Table of Contents